 Most of the criticisms listed revolved around technical issues.
 Plus, two complaints discussed not getting earned rewards.

-ReceiptPal offers you a great way to earn free gift cards to retailers you love.
+ReceiptPal is a great app to earn free gift cards to retailers you love.
 You’re going to shop anyway, so why not make some extra money for doing it?

 Your store receipts could help you earn gift cards to retailers and cut down a bit on purchases you’re making out-of-pocket.
 Or you could use your rewards to get an occasional treat for yourself.